MolotovCherry/RustPlay/README.md

 - Obvious redesign of all the buttons, including that play button.
 It looks wrong
 - Potential caching of files / inference / cargo.toml in order to speed up runs.
 - [Line numbers in code editor](https://github.com/emilk/egui/issues/1534)
+- Fix/improve svg caption button icons.
+They don't seem to look the same in 1080p
+- Panic popup window Linux support (not sure how)
+- Potential multi-file module project builds (`cargo-player` does support this)

 ## Contributions
 All contributions are welcome!